CLafitte/urban_sound_monitor/README.md

 # Urban Sound Monitor

-urban_sound_monitor is a proof-of-concept ambient noise recorder for Raspberry Pi + USB microphone.
+urban_sound_monitor is a proof-of-concept ambient field noise recorder for Raspberry Pi + USB microphone.
-It captures short bursts of urban sound, computes A-weighted LAeq levels, and saves audio + metadata for grassroots urban noise monitoring.
+It captures short bursts of urban sound, computes A-weighted LAeq levels, and saves audio + metadata in a dedicated folder for offline data processing.
 ---

 ## Features